RequirementEngineering/ch-re-JD154075/SRS.md

 <br>

 ## 3.2 Hardware interfaces
-Since the software program does not have any designated hardware, it does not have any direct hardware interfaces.
+The only designated hardware for this software program would be a barcode scanner and a physical keyboard.The software program itself does not have any direct hardware interfaces.
 The physical program is managed by an application and the hardware connection to the database server is managed by the underlying operating system.

 ## 3.3 Software interfaces
 The application communicates with the software program in order to get database information.
 The communication between the database and the software program consists of operation concerning both reading and modifying the data, while the communication between the database and the application consists of only reading operations.